-Schools and childcare information during Coronavirus
+Schools and childcare information during coronavirus

-- Staying safe in schools and colleges
+- Attendance at schools and colleges

 - Attendance at nursery and childminders